-Therefore, if you grow cold-loving plants in your bales over the winter season, they’ll get favorable growing environment, and there’s a likelihood of getting higher yields.
+Therefore, if you grow cold-loving plants in your bales over the winter season, they’ll get a favorable growing environment, and there’s a likelihood of getting higher yields.
 Yeah!
 The bales enable you to grow crops over the winter.

 5. They’re Cheap

 Compared to soil gardening, straw bale gardening makes planting easier and lower in cost, even in the city.
-After it starts disintegrating, you can use it as mulch or dispose the straw in the compost bin or add to the garden soil as compost.
+After it starts disintegrating, you can use it as mulch or dispose of the straw in the compost bin or add it to the garden soil as compost.

 6. Easier And Comfortable Gardening

 It also means you’re going to harvest your crops while standing as you stroll in the vegetable garden.
-For those who don’t enjoy walking around, bending on their knees or with a bad back, this is great news.
+For those who don’t enjoy walking around, bending on their knees, or with a bad back, this is great news.

 7. Bumper Yield

 All these benefits are great but the biggest benefit is the increased yield you’ll get out of this type of gardening.